-Abel's birth and death are recorded in Genesis 4:1-8.
-In the art he is mostly seen in one of two contexts.
-The first is the story of his and his brother's offering of sacrifice to the Lord, as in the three pictures at right.
-God accepts Abel's sacrifice of "the firstlings of his flock" but not Cain's offering of grain, so in his anger Cain slays his brother.
-He is then condemned to a life as a vagabond.
+Cain and Abel's story is told in Genesis 4:1-24.
+The two offer sacrifice to the Lord, as in the three pictures at right.
+God accepts Abel's sacrifice but not Cain's, so in his anger Cain slays his brother.
+He is then condemned to a life as a vagabond and is finally killed by one of his descendants.

 Prepared 2015-01-06 by Richard Stracke, Emeritus Professor of English, Augusta University.